 As the story unfolds and we get a glimpse into the lives of the main characters, we see a country where people are disconnected and lonely.
 From soaplands to host clubs, omiai pubs, and high school girls that sell “companionship,” there is something hollow about these businesses that border on being inhuman.
 Although Frank appears to be something other than a man, in a way he fits right in with the cynical and lonely denizens of the district that play-act at relationships.

 I loved this book and all of the thrills and chills that it provided, there where times that I gasped or felt genuinely unnerved.
 Frank and his escapades in the red light district really struck me, and he’s one of the more memorable literary figures I’ve ever encountered in fiction.
 There are two very good videos that I feel illustrate what I’m talking about that I strongly recommend.
 Sex in Japan: Dying for company is a documentary that covers the sex and work culture of Japan, and CDawgVA’s video about his time at a host club gives a lot of insight into the industry.

-Warnings: Sex, violence, gore, death, torture, language
+Warnings: sex, violence, extreme sexual violence, gore, death, torture, language